Get ready for the 64th Ann Arbor Film Festival

 Historic Michigan Theater

-With thousands of annual video submissions from around the world, this experimental film fest is one of Ann Arbor’s most iconic and defining events.
+With thousands of video submissions from around the world, this experimental film fest is one of Ann Arbor’s most iconic and defining events.

 Schedule & Programming